 “To dance the dance is like to fish in the rice field with other people, because that’s what we do,” a Cambodian teenager tells us toward the start of the documentary Dancing Across Borders.
 His name is Sokvannara, or Sy, and in time he’ll be a ballet star in the States.
 Sy’s a hardworking good boy who never stops smiling.
 “There’s something very special about this individual, and there’s also something very honest about him,” one instructor says; another offers, “He’s a charmer.
 He’s a sweetheart.
 Everybody falls in love with him.
 He picked up the language.”

 Dancing Across Borders ends with a freeze-frame of Sy dancing.
-Not only has this device been one of the most creatively bereft ways to end a movie for eons, it’s redundant here, as the movie’s image of Sy has been fixed all along.
+Not only has this device been one of the most creatively bereft ways to end a film for eons, it’s redundant here, as the film’s image of Sy has been fixed all along.